fifumain/medium_clone/ReadMe.md

 ## Introduction

-This project is a website where everyone can view different articles, leave reactions, and reviews, and add articles to bookmarks.
-To use most of the functionality, registration is required, and a specially created user-friendly system, including various security checks, such as email verification, etc., is required.
+This project is a website where everyone can view various articles, leave reactions and feedback, and add articles to their bookmarks.
+Registration is required to use most of the features, and there is a specially designed user-friendly system that includes various security checks such as email verification, etc. This project is currently deployed, with addresses both above and below.
+The deployment utilized docker, a virtual computer, and a bash script that utilizes archiving the project, and further deploying and running it on a remote server.

 ## Roadmap